Move over pajamas. Nightgowns are the new chic, comfortable bedtime staple

-Nightgowns can be cool.
-Night dresses.
-Night shirts.
+Fortunately, nightgowns are seeing a resurgence in quarantine.
+In styles that are both glamorous and comfortable, some of them are even pretty enough to make a guest appearance on your Zoom call (don’t worry, we won’t tell).

+Nightgowns.
+Nightdresses.
+Nightshirts.
 Chemises.
 Sleep slips.
-Whatever you want to call them, they’re comfortable, effortless, and an upgrade for your pajama drawer.
-No matter what shape suits you, we picked nightgowns in fabrics, cuts, and styles good enough to go to bed with.
+Whatever you want to call them, they’re cool, effortless, and an upgrade for your pajama drawer.
+No matter what shape suits you, below you’ll find nightgowns in fabrics, cuts, and styles that are good enough to go to bed with.

-Eberjey Colette Madam Gown
+Eberjey Colette Madame Gown

 We’d call it lazy lingerie, but that would be selling this stretchy, a lil’ bit sexy nightgown short.
-Made with silky soft, breathable rayon and a delicate lace bodice, Eberjey’s Colette Madame Gown is just as comfortable on the couch as she is in the bedroom.
+Made with silky soft, breathable rayon and a delicate lace bodice, Eberjey’s Colette Madame Gown is just as comfortable on the couch as in the bedroom.

 PJ Harlow Lindsay Satin Nightgown

-No fuss, but still a little flirty.
-PJ Harlow’s Lindsay Satin Gown is a knee-grazing, racer-back night dress with stretchy cotton-modal trim and a trapeze silhouette.
+No fuss, but still a little flirty, PJ Harlow’s Lindsay Satin Gown is a knee-grazing, racer-back nightdress with stretchy cotton-modal trim and a trapeze silhouette.

 Petite Plume PJ Je t’adore Twill Nightshirt